Kannauj: Colonial period

 During early English rule in India, the city was spelled Cannodge by them.
 The Nawab Hakim Mehndi Ali Khan has been constantly associated with the development of city of Kannauj by the travellers and writers of the period.
 A ghat (Mehndighat), a Sarai (for the free stay of travellers and merchants) and various metalled roads were built by the Nawab which also bear his name.

-Different spellings that are used to refer to Kannauj, apart from the official Kannauj, are: Cannodge, Kannauj, Kannoj, Kinnouge, Qannauj and Qannawj.
+Different spellings that are used to refer to Kannauj, apart from the official Kannauj, are Cannodge, Kannauj, Kannoj, Kinnouge, Qannauj and Qannawj.
 The British who visited Kannauj in the later part of 19th century mostly referred to it as Kanauj (notice the single "n").
 George Forster spells it Kinnouge.
-Alexander Cunnigham wrote its spelling as Kanoj.
+Alexander Cunnigham spelled it Kanoj.